domanchi/gitfu/docs/api-documentation.md

 ## Modules

+### /main.sh

+This script is responsible for (in this order):

+1. Modifying initial git commands, so they are compatible with the framework.
+2. Applying additional functionality on top of existing git commands (eg. WIP commit)
+3. Routing custom git commands to the various custom modules.

+If you're adding a custom module/functionality, it should be exposed to the user through this script.

 ### Common Functionality

 This module attempts to make developing easier (and saner) by providing common functionality that can be used by all scripts.
 To execute these, simply run the relevant shell script, with the function you want to call, and any other arguments that the function requires.